omkarcloud/google-maps-scraper/README.md

 - **Email Verification & Social Links**
   - Get emails and social profiles from websites.
-  - AI ranks the best email for sales outreach (not generic info@ addresses)
+  - AI ranks emails for sales outreach (prioritizing emails with higher chance of converting)
   - Verify deliverability before you send.
-We use the best email verification API in the market.

 - **Phone Carrier Info**
   - Know if it's a landline or mobile